sudo's behavior can be modified by Default_Entry lines, as

 unsuccessful.
 Defaults to alert.

-The following syslog priorities are supported: alert
+The following syslog priorities are supported: alert,

-.
+none.
 Negating the option or setting it to a value

-will disable logging of unsuccessful
+of none will disable logging of unsuccessful

 commands.